hollasch/LSON/README.md

                 + "Who's there?\n"
     }

-Note that string concatenation promotes all values to strings.
+Note that the concatenation operator always promotes all values to strings.
 Non-string values are promoted to strings of their verbatim representation.
 Thus:

     X: 1.000 + null + false    (Gets the string value "1.000nullfalse")

 Structures
 ----------
 The following fragment:

     {
         someStruct <key1 key2 key3>: [
             < thing1 false  3 >
             < thing2 false 13 >
             < thing3 true  37 >
         ]
     }